jdhenshaw/scousepy/docs/tutorial_v1.0.0.rst

 Repeat this process until all of the spectra selected in stage 5 have been checked over.
 As with stage 2, stages 5 and 6 can be run in bitesize mode.
-This type of fitting is a little more fiddly and will be described in the :ref:`Tips & Tricks <tips>` sections of this documentation.
+This type of fitting is a little more fiddly and will be described below.

 Complete Example
 ~~~~~~~~~~~~~~~~